kauralasoo/kauralasoo.github.io/index.md

 <img style="float: right;" src="https://kauralasoo.github.io/assets/picture.jpeg">

 Kaur Alasoo is a Principal Investigator and a Research Fellow at the [Institute of Computer Science](https://www.cs.ut.ee/en), [University of Tartu](https://www.ut.ee/en).

-Previously, he completed his PhD in 2017 in the group of [Daniel Gaffney](https://www.sanger.ac.uk/science/groups/gaffney-group) at the Wellcome Sanger Institute, where he studied the regulation of gene expression in macrophage immune response [(thesis)](https://www.repository.cam.ac.uk/handle/1810/263855).
+## Our research
+A major challenge in complex disease reaserch is identifying causal cellular and molecular process that contribute to the development of the disease.
+In our lab, we are developing novel computational methods and data analysis workflows that allow us to better quantify these molecular processes from large-scale genetic datasets.
+We are also applying these methods to a large collections of published datasets.

+* In the [eQTL Catalogue](https://www.ebi.ac.uk/eqtl/) project, we are collaborating with [Daniel Zerbino's](https://www.ebi.ac.uk/about/people/daniel-zerbino) group at the Euopean Bioinformatics Insititue (EMBL-EBI) to develop the largest catalogue of human genetic variants associated with gene expression, splicing and other transcriptional phenotypes.
+We have re-analyised all studies included in the catalogue with uniform data analysis [worflows](https://kauralasoo.github.io/software.html).
+* In the [CINECA](https://www.cineca-project.eu/) project, we are collaborating with Lude Franke's group to develop federated data analysis workflows that would enable us to perform automated large-scale eQTL meta-analysis without sharing private individual-level genetic data between cohorts.